roshankern/brieflow-analysis/README.md

 # enter analysis directory
 cd analysis/
 # activate brieflow_main_env conda environment
-conda activate brieflow_main_env
+conda activate brieflow_SCREEN_NAME
 ```

 ***Notes**:

-- Use `brieflow_main_env` Conda environment for each configuration notebook.
+- Use `brieflow_SCREEN_NAME` Conda environment for each configuration notebook.
 - How you use `brieflow` should depend on your workload.
     - Runs that can be done with local compute can be run with the `.sh` scripts, which are set up to run all rules for a module.
     Note that these scripts are currently set up to do a dry run with the `-n` parameter, which will need to be removed for a local run`.